bdubtga/10ELC1/morse/README.md

 ## Arduino Morse Code Translator
-This project takes serial input and converts it into morse code which is then shown on an LED connected to digital pin 2 on the arduino.
-Additionally, this project also has a potentiometer connected to analog pin 0 which controls the speed of the morse code.
+This project takes serial input and converts it into morse code which is then shown on an LED.
+Additionally, this project also has a potentiometer which controls the speed of the morse code.

 ###### Hardware Required:
 - Arduino